Ian Callaghan

+Liverpool F.C. at 1963 with following players, from left standing: Allan Jones, Gordon Milne, Tommy Lawrence, Ron Yeats (captain), Willie Stevenson, Ronnie Moran; front row: Ian Callaghan, Roger Hunt, Ian St John, Jimmy Melia and Kevin Lewis.

 Ian Robert Callaghan (born 10 April 1942) is an English former professional footballer who played as a midfielder.
 He holds the record for most appearances for Liverpool and the FA Cup.
+In addition, he is one of the few players to have made over 1,000 career appearances (the first English to achieve the feat, since the time matches are recorded).

 He was appointed a Member of the Order of the British Empire (MBE) in the 1975 New Year Honours.

+Callaghan along with Bobby Charlton are the only English footballers to have won the World Cup, European Cup and been awarded Player of the Year.

 Club career

 Liverpool

 Callaghan played 857 times for Liverpool between 1960 and 1978, breaking into the first team just after the appointment of Bill Shankly as Liverpool manager.
 He made his debut on 16 April 1960 at Anfield in a 4–0 victory over Bristol Rovers.
-He was a regular member of the first team by the time Liverpool won promotion to the First Division in 1962, and went on to help them win the league title in 1964, 1966, 1973, 1976 and 1977, as well as the 1965 and 1974 FA Cup finals, the UEFA Cup in 1973 and 1976, and the European Cup in 1977 (as a substitute) and in 1978.
+He was a regular member of the first team by the time Liverpool won promotion to the First Division in 1962, and went on to help them win the league title in 1964, 1966, 1973, 1976 and 1977, as well as the 1965 and 1974 FA Cup finals, the UEFA Cup in 1973 and 1976, and the European Cup in 1977 and as an unused substitute in 1978 final.
 He was voted FWA Footballer of the Year in 1974.
 He was booked only once in his career, in the 1978 League Cup final replay at Old Trafford, which Liverpool lost to Nottingham Forest.

 Callaghan played in the 1977 European Cup final, when Liverpool beat Borussia Mönchengladbach 3–1, but in the 1978 season, which proved to be his last year at the club, his playing time was reduced as younger additions like Graeme Souness and Kenny Dalglish established themselves at the club.
 Callaghan was on the substitutes' bench when Liverpool retained the European Cup against Club Brugge in 1978.